 West Auckland resident Nikki Bessem was travelling along Coulter Road in Swanson at 8.40am on Sunday when a group of more than 10 cyclists were hogging the rural and windy road.

-But instead of riding single-file for her 4X4 vehicle to drive past, the group split off, riding four abreast and making it impossible for a safe pass.
+But instead of riding single-file for her 4X4 vehicle to drive past, the group split off, riding abreast and making it impossible for a safe pass.

 At one point during the video, one of the cyclists crosses the centre line around a blind corner and is seen suddenly swerving back onto his side of the road to avoid getting hit.